kostasmarkopoulos/home-soc-lab/README.md

   Sysmon channel issue was solved by reading the forwarder's own logs rather than guessing, then fixing the service's logon account.
 - **Field names aren't universal** — expected fields came back empty on the 4720 event; found the real values by expanding the raw event.
-This "the field is empty, let me look at the raw log" habit is core investigative work.
-- **Defense-in-depth in action** — observed a preventive control (Defender) and a detective control (Sysmon) interacting during the certutil test.
+- **Defense-in-depth in action** — observed a preventive control (Defender) and a detective control (Sysmon) interacting during the certutil and LSASS tests.
 - **Running Windows 11 on Apple Silicon** — required the ARM64 Windows build,
   ARM64 Sysmon, and the virtio/SPICE guest drivers for networking.